praneet1988/ELeFHAnt/README.md

 ## Output
 ```
 1) query Seurat object with predicted celltypes added to metadata of the object
-2) Confusion matrices from each classification.method and gene set enrichment results are automatically saved in the current working directory
+2) Confusion matrices from each classification.method (when classification.apprach is set to ClassifyCells_usingApproximation) and gene set enrichment results are automatically saved in the current working directory
 ```

 # Label Harmonization in detail